Configuring a High Availability Cluster

 Add CARP VIPs

-Now that the configuration synchronization is complete, the CARP Virtual IP addresses need only be added to the primary node and they will be automatically copied to the secondary.
-For this demonstration, two CARP VIPs will be added: One for WAN, and one for LAN.
+With configuration synchronization in place, the CARP Virtual IP addresses need only be added to the primary node and they will automatically copy to the secondary node.

-1. Navigate to Firewall > Virtual IPs on the primary node.
+1. Navigate to Firewall > Virtual IPs on the primary node to manage CARP VIPs

-2. Click fa-plus Add at the bottom of the list to create a new VIP
+2. Click fa-plus Add at the top of the list to create a new VIP.

 Note